Category Archives: Minoxidil

 September 24, 2023

-Minoxiboost Minoxidil Booster Released
+MinoxiBoost Minoxidil Booster Released

-Minoxiboost solution (60 ml) finally got released in India via Cosmofix.
-It is currently only sold in India via Cutiscart.
+MinoxiBoost solution (60 ml) finally got released in India via Cosmofix.
+It is currently sold in India via Cutiscart.
 The official July 25, 2023 launch announcement from Jupiter Wellness (US) mentioned its Indian partners Sanpellegrino Cosmetics and Cosmofix Technovation.
 The two of them have exclusive distribution rights to this product in 31 countries in Asia and the Middle East.

 January 19, 2023